Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 Why is access important?
 ------------------------

-This book gives detailed examples of the potential of big data to provide insights into a variety of social science questions---particularly the relationship between investments in R&D and innovation.
+This book gives detailed examples of the potential of data to provide insights into a variety of social science questions---particularly the relationship between investments in R&D and innovation.
 But that potential is only realized if researchers have